I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_injection_capabilities.md

 ## Members

 `AsULONG`

 A ULONG representation of the contents of the WHEA_ERROR_INJECTION_CAPABILITIES union.

+`DUMMYSTRUCTNAME`

 ## Remarks
 A user-mode WHEA management application calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559516">WHEAErrorInjectionMethods::GetErrorInjectionCapabilitiesRtn</a> method to retrieve a WHEA_ERROR_INJECTION_CAPABILITIES union that describes the types of hardware errors that can be injected into the hardware platform.
 If a PSHED plug-in is registered to participate in error injection, the PSHED plug-in's <a href="..\ntddk\nc-ntddk-pshed_pi_get_injection_capabilities.md">GetInjectionCapabilities</a> callback function is called to provide this information back to the calling application.
 The application uses this information when it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559518">WHEAErrorInjectionMethods::InjectErrorRtn</a> method to inject a hardware error into the hardware platform.

 ## Requirements
 | &nbsp; | &nbsp; |